HalifaxLarose/Cobblemon-Mystery-Factory/README.md

 12) packwiz *should* pull all the files needed from the repo, creating a modpack instance that is upto date with your clone

+# ALSO
+When making a commnit, PLEASE exlude the pack.toml and index.toml, they are local caches that change. they break everythign when commited

 Also DM if you get stuck :)